Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 4. What is Romania like during Autumn (September to November)

 Having four distinct seasons means Spring and Autumn are transitional periods easing into very cold or hot temperatures.
-Early Autumn feels like an extra summer month in recent years, so you can expect comfortable temperatures during the day.
+Early Autumn has felt like an extra summer month in recent years, so you can expect comfortable temperatures during the day.

 That being said, I think the perfect time to explore Romania is from the end of September to late October.
 Why?